Tablo Blog

 All Tablo units are designed to be ‘whole-home’ – meaning a single Tablo OTA DVR can serve live and recorded video to all of your TVs and devices.
+However, some Over-the-Air TV viewers have asked whether it’s possible or advisable to add tuners by running multiple Tablo OTA DVRs within a household.

-YES - It is possible to use more than one Tablo DVR within your home, and even on the same home network.
+YES – It is possible to use more than one Tablo DVR within your home and even on the same home network.

 This multiple-Tablo deployment could be useful or even preferable to a single DVR in certain circumstances, but there are considerations to ponder before proceeding with this setup.